 Recently, the labs have combined efforts with video game developers to assist in their interdisciplinary battle against cancer.
 Partnering with fans of the best-selling video game, Minecraft, Vogel and Wise hope to harness the creative and innovative thinking and problem solving that human intelligence brings to the table.

 "Crowdsourcing as well as computational power may help us narrow down our search and give us better chances at selecting a drug that will be successful," said Vogel.
 "And gamers can take pride in knowing they've helped find answers to an important medical problem."
 The vast network of gamers can crunch massive amounts of data during routine gameplay by pairing two powerful weapons: the best of human intuition combined with the massive computing power of networked gaming machine processors.
 This innovative and multi-disciplinary effort has more than doubled the ManeFrame’s processing power when attacking their research question.

 This innovative project approach of combining the impressive power of computational science, with the innovation of gaming, has already proven successful in an experiment done by the University of Washington.
 The video game "Foldit" was created by the university, specifically to unlock the structure of an AIDS-related enzyme.
 Corey Clark, Deputy Director of Research & Asst.
 Professor of Computer Science and Engineering, said "with 'Foldit,' researchers worked on a problem for 15 years using machine learning techniques and were unable to find a solution.
 Once they created the game, 57,000 players found a solution in three weeks."

-These are just a few of the types of projects and research opportunities our graduate students in Chemistry could participate in at the SMU Center for Drug Discovery, Design, and Delivery.
-There are countless other innovative opportunities, and areas for new discovery available to our students in this one unique Center.
+These are just a few of the types of projects and research opportunities students in our Ph.D. in Chemistry program could participate in at the SMU Center for Drug Discovery, Design, and Delivery.
+There are countless other innovative opportunities, and areas for new discovery available to our students in this one unique center.